FemiMerit/Project1/README.md

 + #### Profile picture Section

-    - Profile picture section have a fixed background image with Femi Merit picture places in the center.
+    - Profile picture section have a fixed background image with Femi Merit's picture places in the center.

     - Profile picture section have block section below the picture